rafbcampos/fluent-gen-ts/docs/guide/installation.md

 # Installation

-This guide covers the installation and setup of Fluent Gen in your TypeScript project.
+This guide covers the installation and setup of Fluent Gen TS in your TypeScript project.

 ## Requirements